Learn what home insurance typically doesn’t cover and why

 Imagine you’re remodeling your bedroom and you discover that a colony of termites is making a meal of your home.
 After the initial shock wears off, you may wonder if your home insurance covers this problem.
 The answer to this question is often “it depends.”
+And most likely, it depends on your home insurance exclusions.

-There are two main reasons that a peril, like termites, may not be covered by your insurance.
-The first is that home insurance is meant to protect against sudden, unexpected loss, so the damage caused by a chronic, long-term issue is probably uncovered, or “excluded.”
-The second reason is that there are some types of perils that are simply too risky for the insurance company to protect against—at least without having to charge astronomical premium costs.
+- The second reason is that there are some types of perils that are simply too risky for the insurance company to protect against—at least without having to charge astronomical premium costs.

 HO3 is the most common type because it usually offers a good combination of coverage and value.
 An HO1 policy is typically cheaper, but it lacks coverage for many perils.
 HO4 and HO6 are for different types of living situations: HO4 policies are for renters while HO6 policies are for condominium owners.